-RCM: As it had to happen, in a historical
+RCM: As it had to happen, in a historical dialogue, the

-is, then, History?
+History?
 A God?
 A superior power?
 The Player who always wins?

 Masses don't change anything.
 This is a false thought, a leftover from the French Revolution.
 This possibility is, since the appearance of Technology, dead.
 A look at W.W.I will confirm this theory.
 Masses are, in these "strange days" just a number, no more!